Parents' Saturdays during Easter Lent. Saturdays of Great Lent. Dmitrievskaya Parents' Saturday

 These days include:

-1. The main date is Radonitsa (it always falls on the second Tuesday after Easter), which is celebrated this year (2019) - May 7th.
-Traditionally, it is customary to visit the church and then go to the cemetery to clean up the grave.
-But leaving food there, and especially vodka, and even taking alcohol yourself is highly discouraged.
+1. The main date is Radonitsa (it always falls on the second Tuesday after Easter), which is celebrated this year (2019) - May 7.
+Traditionally, it is customary to attend church and then go to the cemetery to restore complete order to the grave.
+But leaving food there, and especially vodka, and even drinking alcohol yourself is highly not recommended.

 2. May 9 is not only Victory Day, but also a day of mourning.
 We remember all the victims of the monstrous and terrible war.
-Memorial services are also served in churches, so each person can perform a prayer for the dead and give alms.
+Memorial services are also held in churches, so everyone can perform a funeral prayer and give alms.

 3. Another private day is September 11th.
-The history of this date goes back to the distant 18th century, when Empress Catherine the Great issued a decree to commemorate those who died in Russian-Turkish war.
-It is customary to pay the last tribute to all Orthodox soldiers.
+The history of this date goes back to the distant 18th century, when Empress Catherine the Great issued a decree commemorating those who died in Russian-Turkish War.
+It is customary to pay last respect to all Orthodox soldiers.

-4. Also, these dates include Dmitrievskaya (Dimitrievskaya) parental Saturday (this year November 2, 2019), which is dedicated to the day of memory of the Great Martyr Demetrius of Thessalonica.
-It is interesting that the tradition has developed since the time of Dmitry Donskoy, who commemorated his fallen comrade after the Battle of Kulikovo in 1380.
+4. Also included in these dates is Dmitrievskaya (Dimitrievskaya) parental Saturday (this year November 2, 2019), which is dedicated to the day of remembrance of the Great Martyr Demetrius of Thessalonica.
+Interestingly, the tradition has developed since the time of Dmitry Donskoy, who remembered his fallen comrade after the Battle of Kulikovo in 1380.

-Finally, there are three more memorable days - these are Saturdays that come on the eve of memorable fasts:
+Finally, there are three more memorable days - these are Saturdays, which come on the eve of memorable fasts:

 • Petrova;